ErikaJacobs/Personal-Website/content/post/Mood Harry Potter/index.md

 ![](formula.png)

 In this formula, x = sum of mean valence scores for all words in text.
 ALPHA equals a normalization parameter, valued at 15.
 In our example, the word "good" has a valence score of 1.9, and all other words in the sentence have a valence score of 0.
 The sum of 1.9 and 0 is 1.9.
 Therefore, x equals 1.9.
-From what I understand, $\alpha (or alpha) in the formula above always equals 15 in VADER.
+From what I understand, $\alpha$ (or alpha) in the formula above always equals 15 in VADER.

 $\alpha